-BUSN 1201 Career Preparation

-1 credit 1 class hour

-Prerequisite: Completion of 20 or more credit hours.
+BUSN 1201 Career Preparation 1 credit 1 class hour F/S Prerequisite: Completion of 20 or more credit hours.
 This course provides information on career planning and decision-making, job search preparation, and professionalism skills for employees.
 Students will learn to explore and evaluate career options, write a professional resume, prepare for an interview, and communicate effectively with potential employers and co-workers.

-BUSN 1203 Basic Marketing

-Prerequisite: BUSN 1103 Introduction to Business.
+BUSN 1203 3 credits F Basic Marketing 3 class hours Prerequisite: BUSN 1103 Introduction to Business.
 This course is an introduction to marketing in the global economy with special emphasis on marketing as it is practiced in the U.S. Topics include marketing strategies, functions, philosophies, planning and research; legal considerations; customer behavior; international marketing; and marketing management.